Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 3. Re-select the API Management Service to go to detail and click on `APIs`.
 Click the **Add a new API** and select the `Blank API`.

 **Please note** that, normally the Function App can produce a Swagger file that can be imported directly.
-But unfortunately for V2 Beta (at the time of this writing), the `API Definitions` feature is not available.
+But unfortunately for V2 (at the time of this writing), the `API Definitions` feature is not available.

 4. Complete the API Management API creation form for `Drivers` with the following: